6 Top-Tier Trends in Education Shaping the Future of Learning

 4. Increasing the Emphasis on Social-Emotional Learning

-A social-emotional learning approach challenges traditional forms of punitive justice and instead, focuses on teaching students how to manage their emotions, navigate diverse challenges and identify solutions to problems both inside and outside the classroom.
+A social-emotional learning approach promotes restorative discipline, teaching students how to manage their emotions, navigate diverse challenges and identify solutions to problems inside and outside the classroom.

 Discover the value of obtaining the Human Development Studies M.Ed.